mperham/inspeqtor/README.md

 What it doesn't:

 * support PID files, which are racy and error-prone
-* monitor arbitrary processes, processes must be init-managed
+* monitor arbitrary processes, services must be init-managed
 * know how to start/stop services.
 Defers to your OS's init system
 * have *any* runtime or 3rd party dependencies at all, not even libc.